streamr-dev/flag-monitor/README.md

-# Flag viewer
+# Streamr flag viewer

-This quick React project shows flags and votes in the Mumbai pre-testnet.
-Mostly written by AI :)
+Shows recent flags and votes in the Streamr Network.